ThemeMountain/docs/source/_sartre/getting-started/file-structure.blade.md

 ## The Grid

-Also as a convenience, the product includes standard and collapsed grid examples from our framework.
+Also as a convenience, the product includes grid examples from our framework.
 If you want to learn more about using the grid, please refer to the [framework documentation](https://thememountain.github.io/acorn/layout/grid.html).